FDSN/source-identifiers/channel-codes.rst

    **X**

-   *Position Code*
+   *Subsource Code*

    Similar to the observable data that was modified or the observable equivalent for generated time series (synthetics).
-See Position Codes for the corresponding observed channel.
+See subsource codes for the corresponding observed channel.

    **Further Usage (DEPRECATED)**